 One of the largest and strongest of its kind in North America, the department is a focal point for research and education in plant science—from plant and microbial ecology and evolution, to molecular genetics and biochemistry.
-The departmental community consists of 28 full-time faculty members, about 65 graduate students, numerous post-doctoral fellows and research associates, laboratory technicians, and a support staff.
+The departmental community consists of 28 full-time faculty members, 100 graduate students, numerous post-doctoral fellows and research associates, laboratory technicians, and a support staff.

 Department Head: Lacey Samuels

 From ultra-cold condensates to living systems – faculty and students probe the molecular properties of matter to make discoveries such as the first noble gas compounds.
 Recent renovations to the historic Chemistry building and joint space shared with the Department of Physics have enhanced interdisciplinary research opportunities and gives the department one of the most comfortable and up-to-date research spaces in North America.

 The top computer science department in Western Canada, and one of the top three in Canada.
 Recognized internationally for excellence in research and teaching with a conscious focus on interdisciplinary programs, the Department of Computer Science encourages diversity both within its community and areas of study, and plays a leadership role in research, teaching and outreach activities to champion the understanding and integration of computer science within all aspects of society.

 In the largest and most competitive department of its kind in the country, faculty and students are dedicated to understanding how the earth works – from core to stratosphere.
 The Department brings together a dynamic, diverse group of scientists and engineers.
 The research focus of the department extends from pure science studies of the earth`s deep interior, through near-surface geological studies and environmental earth science, to the oceans and atmosphere.